 2. They should only wear a tampon when they're menstruating.
 They shoulnd't put a tampon in if they are worried they're about to get your period.
 Instead, they can wear a pad or try out our one of Kt's leakproof overnight period underwear styles!

 3. Use the lowest absorbency tampon as possible.
 It probably seems best to use the highest absorbency tampon (like a super), but they're probably not going to remember to change it that way.
 So try using a regular tampon and wear our period proof underwear.

 Chances are if your teen has started to use tampons, they probably have heard about TSS (Toxic Shock Syndrome).
 It is a rare, but very serious staph bacterial infection.
 Tampons don’t actually cause the infection, but when one is left in too long, it can create the unwanted breeding ground for bacteria that could produce the toxins.

 If you want to read more about TSS, and we highly recommend you do, check out our blog post all about it.
 It’s important for your tween or teen to be responsible and educated to make sure this doesn’t happen to them.

 Don’t forget, there are always other options when exploring period protection like:

-- Period proof shorts: Check out our SLEEPOVER SHORTS!
-These are similar to our ‘Oh-No’ Proof Underwear, but with a longer liner, so you’ll be protected from leaks all night.
-They absorb up to 2 tampons of liquid, so you must likely won't need to wear a tampon with them.
-Check them out below!
+- Period proof shorts: Check out our PERIOD PROOF SLEEPOVER SHORTS!
+These are similar to our Leakproof Underwear, but with a longer liner, so they'll be protected from leaks all night.
+They absorb up to 12 tampons of liquid, so your teen won't even need to wear a tampon with them.

-- Menstrual Cup: Just like a tampon, you insert the cup, but instead of soaking it up, the cup collects the blood and can be worn for up to 12 hours.
+- Menstrual Cup: Just like a tampon, your teen can insert the cup, but instead of soaking it up, the cup collects the blood and can be worn for up to 12 hours.
 The bonus?
-There are no dangers to wearing one.
-Check out our blog about how to use a menstrual cup.
+There are no dangers to wearing one..